BetterDiscord/BetterDiscord/README.md

 **Prerequisites**: [Git](https://git-scm.com), [Node.js](https://nodejs.org/en/) 12.x+ and the package manager [npm](https://www.npmjs.com/).

-1. Clone this repository `git clone https://github.com/rauenzi/BetterDiscordApp.git`
+1. Clone this repository `git clone https://github.com/dikahdoff/BetterDiscordApp.git`
 2. Install dependencies with `npm install`
 3. Build both the Injector and Renderer bundles with `npm run build` this will create a `injector.js`, `preload.js`, and `renderer.js` in the `dist` folder.
-4. Run the inject script to inject the local files into your Discord client (`npm run inject`).
-Alternately install it to non-stable using `npm run inject canary`.
+4. Run the inject script to inject the local files into your Discord client (`npm run inject dev`).
+Alternately install it to canary using `npm run inject canary` or to stable using `npm run inject`.

 # FAQ